FC Palmira Odesa

-FC Palmira Odesa is an amateur football club based in Odesa, Ukraine.
+FC Palmira Odesa is a football club based in Odesa, Ukraine.

 History

 The club was founded in 1999 under the name Chornomorets-Lasunia, then was simply called Lasunia.
 In 2003, for a short period the club was called Lasunia-Transservice before renaming themselves to Palmira.
 Since 2003, the club had professional license and has participated in regional competitions.
 The team competed in the Ukrainian Second League in the 2003–04 and 2004–05.
 Before the 2005–06 season, the club withdrew its professional license.

-Their home matches were held at Spartak Stadium in Odesa, and their kit colors were dark blue and light blue.

-For the 2025–26 Ukrainian Cup, there appeared Palmira Odesa, which contained its year of foundation either 2017 or 2019.
+Their home matches were held at Spartak Stadium.
+For the 2025–26 Ukrainian Cup, there appeared as Palmira Odesa.